pg94au/Blinkenlights-Basic-Interpreter/README.md

 # Blinkenlights Basic Interpreter

 This project is the result of my interest in learning something about [ANTLR](http://www.antlr.org/).
 It is an implementation of an interpreter based on the simple BASIC syntax of the past.
 It is not intended as it is to be a useful programming language to write anything in, but potentially as a demonstration that could be adapted to implement genuinely useful DSLs.

+For more details about this project, see [here](http://pg94au.blogspot.com/2016/12/adventures-with-antlr4.html).
 #
 #
 #